skalenetwork/mirage-manager/docs/Committee.md

 Manages committee selection and rotation for the FAIR network

-**dev:** _Orchestrates node eligibility, committee formation, and DKG integration Maintains a weighted pool of eligible nodes for random, stake-weighted sampling_
+**dev:** _Orchestrates node eligibility, committee formation, and DKG integration Maintains a weighted pool of eligible nodes (ordered by last alive() call timestamp) for random, stake-weighted sampling_

 ### CommitteeAuxiliary